-No person shall operate or maintain any kennel, either commercial, private, or operating as a breeder or rescue, or non-profit that has more than six (6) animals, as defined herein, without a valid kennel license from AnimallAnimal Control.
+No person shall operate or maintain any kennel, either commercial, private, or operating as a breeder or rescue, as defined herein, without a valid kennel license from Animal Control.

 Sec.
 G-IV 1.38 Kennel License Term

 The kennel licensing term shall be for one (1) year, commencing July 1st and ending June 30th of the following year.